An Open-Source RRAM Compiler: Abstract

 \section{Abstract}

 Memory compilers are necessary tools to boost the design procedure of digital circuits.
 However, only a few are available to academia.
-Not only this, but conventional memories suffer of volatility, high power consumption, high write voltage and low endurance.
-Resistive Random Access Memory (RRAM) seems to be a potential candidate of future digital memories, as it is characterised by high density, high speed and non volatility.
-To the best of the authors' knowledge, this paper presents the first open source RRAM Compiler for automatic memory generation, verification and timing characterisation.
-The RRAM compiler is written with Cadence SKILL programming language and is integrated in Cadence Virtuoso and Innovus environment.
-The verification procedure takes place in Siemens Mentor Calibre tool.
-A novel RRAM architecture is presented and its peripheral circuits are explained.
-Additionally, this paper analyses the results of a plethora of M x N RRAMs generated by the compiler, up to M = 128, N = 64 and word size B = 16 bits, for clock frequency equal to 12.5\,MHz.
-Finally, the compiler achieves density of up to 0.024\,Mb/mm\textsuperscript{2} for a 180\,nm technology.
+Resistive Random Access Memory (RRAM) is characterised by high density, high speed, non volatility and is a potential candidate of future digital memories.
+To the best of the authors' knowledge, this paper presents the first open source RRAM compiler for automatic memory generation including its peripheral circuits, verification and timing characterisation.
+The RRAM compiler is written with Cadence SKILL programming language and is integrated in Cadence environment.
+The layout verification procedure takes place in Siemens Mentor Calibre tool.
+The technology used by the compiler is TSMC 180nm.
+This paper analyses the novel results of a plethora of M x N RRAMs generated by the compiler, up to M = 128, N = 64 and word size B = 16 bits, for clock frequency equal to 12.5\,MHz.
+Finally, the compiler achieves density of up to 0.024\,Mb/mm\textsuperscript{2}.